WordPress Hosting Explained: Shared, VPS, Dedicated or Managed WordPress Hosting – Which to Choose and Why?!

 - Leave your thoughts

 If you’re new to hosting, working out the kind of service you need may seem like a daunting task with lots of factors to consider.
-But it needn’t be overwhelming.
-As with any decision, there’ll be things you absolutely have to have, and, once you’ve found a few options that fit the bill, you can get into the detail to narrow down your list.
+But it needn’t be overwhelming — as with any decision, there’ll be things you absolutely have to have, and, once you’ve found a few options that fit the bill, you can get into the detail to narrow down your list.
 Say you’re choosing a restaurant, for example: The first things to think about are the type of food you want, the location and the price.
 Once you’ve found a few places that suit your needs and budget, you can get into the likes of reviews, atmosphere and menu options.
-Choosing a host isn’t that different from choosing a restaurant: There’ll be a few deal-breakers that will narrow down your list, and then the details that will help you to find the most fitting option for your needs.
+Choosing a host isn’t that different from choosing a restaurant: There’ll be a few deal-breakers that’ll narrow down your list, and then the details that’ll help you to find the most fitting option for your needs.

 Types of WordPress Hosting (section links):